frconor-ebook/meditations/_posts/2025-02-17-mortification.md

 thing to say, but I couldn\'t help thinking that at 82, he was still living a practice of Lent.
 I was very edified.

-The spirit of mortification and small things was very much alive.
-We live this spirit not just for now, not when we\'re young, but always.
-So that sort of mortification is in everything we do.
+The spirit of mortification in small things was very much alive.
+We live this spirit not just for now, not when we\'re young, but always, so that sort of mortification is in everything we do.

 Sometimes the world gets a bit scandalized by sacrifice or by mortification, but it\'s a funny thing, because all the greatest